ivymarkwell/hugo_site/content/posts/implementing-permission-based-authorization-in-absinthe-with-custom-graphql-directives.md

 }
 ```

 There are many complex actions this can be broken into.
-The naive question in a REST system would be: does the user making the request have permission to `read` the exposed `user` object?
+The naive question in a REST system might be: does the user making the request have permission to `read` the exposed `user` object?

 In GraphQL we can get much more granular than just basic CRUD permissions.
 Does the user have access to `read` the `user` object?
 Does the user have access to `read` the exposed `address` field under the `user` object?
 What about any of the arguments being passed to our query?
 Does the user have access to pass the argument `id` in order to query a specific user?